Grand Calumet River AOC

 Remediation and Restoration Work

-In order to delist the Grand Calumet River AOC, EPA and partners identified 12 sediment remediation and five habitat restoration projects or management actions.
-The goal of sediment remediation is to address sediments contaminated severely with PCBs, PAHs, and heavy metals.
+To delist the Grand Calumet River AOC, EPA and partners identified 12 sediment remediation and five habitat restoration projects or “management actions”.
+To date, six of the sediment remediation and two of the habitat restoration management actions have been completed.
+The goal of sediment remediation is to address sediments severely contaminated with PCBs, PAHs, and heavy metals.
 Sediment may be addressed by dredging and/or capping to prevent further release of contaminants.

-Habitat in the AOC had lost functionality due to urbanization and habitat destruction.
+Habitat function in the AOC has suffered due to urbanization.
 Over 1,000 acres of habitat in the AOC will be restored, including globally rare dune and swale habitat.
-To delist this AOC, partners must meet habitat-related BUI removal criteria (PDF).
+To delist this AOC, partners must meet habitat-related BUI removal criteria (pdf) (164 K).
 Restoration and cleanup at this AOC will improve one of the most heavily polluted areas in the Great Lakes watershed and allow the surrounding communities to benefit more fully from the river and surrounding ecosystems.

 - Documents on Restoring the Grand Calumet River AOC